Explore Statistics on College Majors in Tucson, Arizona MSA

 How do we compare?

-In 2022, the Tucson MSA had a higher percentage of science and engineering graduates (38.1%) than Arizona (34.0%), or the U.S. (35.7%).
+In 2023, Tucson had a higher percentage of science and engineering graduates (38.1%) than Arizona (34.1%), or the U.S. (35.8%).
 This major also comprised the largest share of bachelor’s degrees in all three geographies.
 In Tucson, bachelor’s degrees in arts, humanities, and other accounted for the second largest share, while business degrees ranked third.
 Bachelor’s degrees in education were fourth, while science and engineering related, a field that includes para-medical and technician professions, accounted for the smallest share.

-The share of science and engineering or related majors was 46.0% among Hispanic graduates, and 49.0% among non-Hispanic graduates in the Tucson MSA.
-This generated a gap of 3.0 percentage points in Tucson.
-Arizona and the U.S. also had higher rates of science and engineering majors among non-Hispanic than Hispanic graduates, yet their attainment gaps by ethnicity were lower, at 1.7 and 0.5 percentage points, respectively.
+The share of science and engineering or related majors was 48.1% among Hispanic graduates and 48.9% among non-Hispanic graduates in Tucson.
+That generated a gap of 0.8 percentage points in Tucson.
+Arizona and the U.S. also had higher rates of science and engineering majors among non-Hispanic than Hispanic graduates.

 How is it measured?